• 

 After the floors were finished, I painted the walls and trim a nice, fresh white (it’s called Polar Bear, by Behr).
 I decided to paint after laying the floors because of the amount of cutting and sanding we did in the room during installation.
 I didn’t want any dust or debris to stick into freshly painted walls, so I waited until after the floors were down and was just suuuuuuper careful, which is very uncharacteristic of me.
 I laid down drop cloths and everything.

-It took three coats of paint to cover the mint green, which was torture because I hate painting almost as much as I hate zits on my chin (honestly, why am I still getting zits anyways I am 32 years old ffs).
+It took three coats of paint to cover the mint green, which was torture because I hate painting almost as much as I hate zits on my chin (honestly, why am I still getting zits anyways I am 32 years old wtf).
 Matt put all the baseboards back on for me when I was finished painting the walls, because he was super eager to get moved back into our bedroom.
-And also because he is a nice guy.
+And also because he is a nice husband.

 After a week and a half of hard work (plus a month of sanding!) the room is finally finished and I could not be happier with how it turned out.
 The floors ended up costing us about $1.27 per square foot, including the stain and finish.
 Under $400 for new bedroom floors?
 Yup, I’m pretty much tooting the shit out of my own horn right now.
 I honestly cannot believe what a difference there is in this room; it just feels so much bigger and brighter.
 I am happy as hell and can’t wait to finish the rest of the upstairs!